 The mid-price is the price between the best price of the sellers of the stock or commodity offer price or ask price and the best price of the buyers of the stock or commodity bid price.
 It can simply be defined as the average of the current bid and ask prices being quoted.

 Mixed asset funds can invest in a broad variety of asset classes including cash, bonds and shares.
 In theory, performance should not rely upon any one asset class.
-The T. Bailey Dynamic Fund is mixed asset fund.
+The WS T. Bailey Multi-Asset Dynamic Fund and WS T. Bailey Multi-Asset Growth Fund are mixed asset funds.

 A monthly investment is an amount of money deposited or invested into a fund every month by direct debit.
 This can be useful as a regular savings plan.
 T. Bailey allows investors to set up a regular monthly investment from £50 a month.